Today is National Donut Day!

-National Donut Day was originally established in 1938 by the Chicago Salvation Army to honor women who served donuts to soldiers during World War I. The holiday is traditionally celebrated on the first Friday of June.
+It was established by The Salvation Army and honors women volunteers who served donuts to soldiers during World War I.